Nahuel and the Magic Book: Release

-Nahuel and the Magic Book had its first premiere virtually in Annecy International Animation Film Festival from June 15 to June 30, 2020, in Annecy, France, followed by other festivals like: The SCHLINGEL International Film Festival in Chemnitz, Germany on October 10–17, 2020, The Chilemonos Festival in Santiago, Chile on October 5–24, 2020, American Film Market in Santa Monica, California, USA on November 9–12, 2020, and The Tokyo Anime Award Festival would premiere this film in Tokyo, Japan on March 12–15, 2021 followed by the North American release in The New York International Children's Film Festival in New York City, New York, United States of America on March 6, The Toronto Animation Arts Festival International in Toronto on March 25, The Buenos Aires International Independent Film Festival in Buenos Aires, Argentina on March 28, The Seattle International Film Festival in Seattle, Oregon, USA on April 8, Stockholm Film Festival in Stockholm, Sweden on April 19, The Premios Quirino in La Laguna, Spain on May 27–29, 2021, The Marché du Film in Cannes, France from July 6–15, 2021, The Transylvania International Film Festival in Cluj-Napoca, Transylvania Romania on July 25–26, Cinemagic in Dublin, Ireland from July 30-August 12, 2021, Zlin Film Festival in Zlin, Czech Republic on September 9–15, 2021, The Viborg Animation Festival in Viborg, Denmark on September 27, 2021 – October 3, 2021, The Cinemarteket on October 7 to 10 2021 on Denmark, The Latin America Film Festival in Los Angeles on October 8–10, 2021, The Animation Is Film Festival on October 23 also release in Los Angeles, The Rolan International Film Festival on Rolan, Armenia on November 1–5, 2021 and the Film Frasnor in Oslo, Norway on November 11–21, 2021.
+Nahuel and the Magic Book had its first premiere virtually in Annecy International Animation Film Festival from June 15 to June 30, 2020, in Annecy, France, followed by other festivals like: The SCHLINGEL International Film Festival in Chemnitz, Germany on October 10–17, 2020, The Chilemonos Festival in Santiago, Chile on October 5–24, 2020, American Film Market in Santa Monica, California, USA on November 9–12, 2020, and The Tokyo Anime Award Festival would premiere this film in Tokyo, Japan on March 12–15, 2021 followed by the North American release in The New York International Children's Film Festival in New York City, New York, United States of America on March 6, The Toronto Animation Arts Festival International in Toronto on March 25, The Buenos Aires International Independent Film Festival in Buenos Aires, Argentina on March 28, The Seattle International Film Festival in Seattle, Oregon, USA on April 8, Stockholm Film Festival in Stockholm, Sweden on April 19, The Quirino Awards in La Laguna, Spain on May 27–29, 2021, The Marché du Film in Cannes, France from July 6–15, 2021, The Transylvania International Film Festival in Cluj-Napoca, Transylvania Romania on July 25–26, Cinemagic in Dublin, Ireland from July 30-August 12, 2021, Zlin Film Festival in Zlin, Czech Republic on September 9–15, 2021, The Viborg Animation Festival in Viborg, Denmark on September 27, 2021 – October 3, 2021, The Cinemarteket on October 7 to 10 2021 on Denmark, The Latin America Film Festival in Los Angeles on October 8–10, 2021, The Animation Is Film Festival on October 23 also release in Los Angeles, The Rolan International Film Festival on Rolan, Armenia on November 1–5, 2021 and the Film Frasnor in Oslo, Norway on November 11–21, 2021.

 The film made its US premiere at the NYICFF on March 5, 2021.

 In June, "Nahuel" sold to HBO in Eastern Europe, according to Variety.

 The film's worldwide release date was expected to be on late 2021 and it would premiere on Chile, Brazil, Peru, Argentina, Colombia, and the United States.